-In each of 2017 through 2020, the Government of Alberta (GoA) withheld approximately \$2.7 million from the Company's annual off-coal payment, on the basis of an alleged "implied term" of the Off-Coal Agreement.
+In each of 2017 through 2021, the Government of Alberta (GoA) withheld approximately \$2.7 million from the Company's annual off-coal payment, on the basis of an alleged "implied term" of the Off-Coal Agreement.
 Capital Power believes there was no such implied term and has therefore sued the GoA for recovery of the withheld amount and specific performance for future payments.
 The status of this matter remains unchanged from what has been previously disclosed in the Company's 2020 Integrated Annual Report.
-Assuming that leave to the Court of Appeal is granted, it is expected that a final Court of Appeal decision will not be available until the first quarter of 2022.
+The Court of Appeal has scheduled the hearing for January 14, 2022.
+A decision will not be available until the end of the first quarter of 2022.